 Student Name: Program:

 Date of Request:

-Loss of Immediate Family Member:
+Loss of f Immediate Family Member:

 Name of deceased family member:

 Relationship to student:

 Date of passing:

 Number of requested absences:

 Date(s) of requested absences:

-Date student will return from bereavement le ave:
+Date student will return from bereavement leav ve:

 Is a make-up exam required:

-Attach a copy of the obituary, funeral progra your bereavement leave request. ım, death certificate, or any other relevant documentation support ting
+Attach a copy of the obituary, funeral program your bereavement leave request. n, death certificate, or any other relevant documentation n supporting

-Student's Signature: Date:
+Student's Signature: Date: -

 supporting documentation.
-I approve the studimmediate family member.
-The make-up example the studies of the stu Approval: nt has requested bereavement leave and has provided the necessal dent's request for absences related to the loss of an m will need to be completed in the testing center no later than the exam by the given date will result in a zero for the exam grade.
+I approve the stude immediate family member.
+The make-up exam Approval: It has requested bereavement leave and has provided the ent's request for absences related to the loss on will need to be completed in the testing center no later he exam by the given date will result in a zero for the example to of an r than

 Faculty/Dean Name:

 Signature: Date: